mmorandi/RTAI/Archive-announcements.md

     * Support of scattered Linux versions from 3.10 to 4.4;
     * for the whens and whats see the Changelog.

-- Older announcements were lost moving from the previous CMS to github's wiki pages
+- Older announcements were lost moving from the previous CMS to github's pages